-17.2.16.27 <threshold-for-mild-error>
+17.2.17.28 <threshold-for-mild-error>

-- Description: COHIBA will classify a mismatch between a well path and a surface according to this threshold.
-Only affects reporting. - Argument: Positive real.
-Length unit in meters. - Default: 1.0
+Description: COHIBA will classify a mismatch between a well path and a surface according to this threshold.
+Only affects reporting.

-17.2.16.28 <t-value-outlier>
+17.2.17.29 <t-value-outlier>

-- Description: Threshold for flagging well point as outlier.
-5% of the well points will be classified as outliers if they follow a Gaussian distribution.
+Description: Threshold for flagging a well or distance point as an outlier.
+5% of the well and distance points will be classified as outliers if they follow a Gaussian distribution.

-- Argument: Positive real.

-- Default: 1.95996 (see e.g. Wikipedia).
+- Argument: Positive real - Default: 1.95996 (see e.g. Wikipedia).

-17.2.16.29 <t-value-severe-outlier>
+17.2.17.30 <t-value-severe-outlier>

-Description: Threshold for flagging well point as a severe outlier.
-A well point TVD pick uncertainty is added unless <add-uncertainty-to-severe-outliers> is set to no. 1% of the well points will be classified as uncertain if they follow a Gaussian distribution.
+Description: Threshold for flagging a well or distance point as a severe outlier.
+A well point TVD pick uncertainty is added unless <add-uncertainty-to-severe-outliers> is set to no. 1% of the well and distance points will be classified as severe outliers if they follow a Gaussian distribution.